WSU-TurtleRabbit/2025-TeamControl/docs/Multiprocessing.md

 - However, if your process is TOO LONG, it can also be that you might missed out on some versions. (but you can technically still get it via retriving a `list_of_frames()`, etc.)

-**ALWAYS Remember that you cannot do copy of World Model as it does not intend to be use this way ** You will break the auto update and everything to that process if you do so !!**
+**ALWAYS Remember that you cannot make a copy of World Model as it is not intended to be use this way ** You will break the auto update and everything to that process if you do so !!**

 # Here are some common errors that you might bump into